eduardavetyan/moleculer.idempotency/README.md

 |lifetime | Time (in seconds) how long the idempotency data will be saved in data storage.
 After this time period data will be purged and the next request with same Idempotency-Key will execute the endpoint.
 Default value is 1 hour (3600 seconds).  |

 ## License
-Moleculer-Idempotency is available under the [MIT license](https://tldrlegal.com/license/mit-license).
+moleculer.idempotency is available under the [MIT license](https://tldrlegal.com/license/mit-license).

 ###### Copyright (c) 2021 eduardavetyan